 We work with external security advisors, and have a responsible disclosure policy that allows security researchers to report vulnerabilities in our application.

 Amazon employs a robust physical security program with multiple certifications, including an SSAE 16 certification.
 For more information on Amazon’s physical security processes, please visit aws.amazon.com/security.

-Authentication – Process Street administrators can have employees authenticate via Google Accounts or Yammer.
+Authentication – Process Street administrators can have employees authenticate via Google, Microsoft or SSO.
 If passwords are stored directly with Process Street, we secure them using salted bcrypt.

 User Management – Administrators can see Last Activity, Guest/Member status, and deprovision users from a central administration interface.